allenlin90/programmingLearning/bootcamps/webDevelopmentMasterclass/README.md

 # Planning a Website
 # Web Hosting and System Requirements
 # Domain Names

 # Testing Environment
+### Introduction to Testing Servers
+1. A testing server allows us to test web application locally rather than uploading to live production server.
+1. The testing server is important because any issue can be resolved without causing disruptions on the live server.
+1. PHP and MySQL require a testing server to function
+1. Client side languages do not require a testing server (HTML, CSS, jQuery, JavaScript)
+1. Pre-Packaged Solutions: WAMP (Windows) MAMP (MAC).

+### Installing WampServer - WAMP

 # Production Environment
 # FTP Setup
 # HTML Development